The route to becoming a rail driver is heavily regulated but it is transparent and at its most basic, fairly

-The online Stage 1 Psychometric Sift is undertaken by the candidates at home.
-It is broken down into several segments which can be sat at times suitable for the candidate.
+2. The online Psychometric Sift is undertaken by the candidates at home.
+It is broken down into several segments which can be sat at a time suitable for the candidate.
+Successful completion of the Sift will lead to the next stage.

-A final Culture Fit interview takes place in Kildare for approximately an hour, followed by a Driver Medical in Clonsilla, Dublin.
-It is the only approved location for the railway driver medical.
+5. A Driver Medical will then be scheduled in Clonsilla, Dublin.
+This is the only approved location for the railway driver medical

 Upon successful completion of the above steps, a letter of offer is issued to the successful candidate(s).

-Although the list may seem a little long, from the closing date for applications this process takes just five weeks from start to finish.
-A number of the stages are online and are undertaken at the applicant's home at a time that suits them.
+Although the list may seem a little long, from the closing date for applications this process takes just three weeks from start to finish.

-Interviews take place in person with all COVID safety measures adhered to.
+Interviews take place in person with COVID safety measures adhered to.

 The various stages take place in this order because this is the order of probability in which candidates are likely to pass or fail.
-Therefore, if candidates do not pass the required online psychometric test, they do not have to devote any time to attending an interview.
+Therefore, if candidates do not pass the required online psychometric sift, they do not have to devote any time to attending an interview.

 What is a Psychometric Sift?